Quantum reading capacity: General definition and bounds: Fundamental limits on quantum reading capacities

-In this section, we provide upper bounds on the performance of quantum reading of environment-parametrized memory cells.
+In this section, we provide upper bounds on the performance of quantum reading of environment-parametrized memory cells with associated environment states.
 To begin with, let us consider an $(n,R,\varepsilon)$ quantum reading protocol of an environment-parametrized memory cell $\mc{E}_\mc{X}=\{\mc{E}^x\}_{x\in\mc{X}}$, as given in Definition~\ref{def:env-cell}.
 The structure of reading protocols involving adaptive channels simplifies immensely for memory cells that are teleportation simulable and more generally environment-parametrized.
 This is a consequence of observations made in \cite[Section V]{BDSW96}, \cite[Theorem 14 and Remark 11]{Mul12}, and \cite{DM14}.
-For such memory cells, a quantum reading protocol can be simulated by one in which every channel use is replaced by Eddard preparing the environment-parametrized state $\theta^{x_i(m)}_{E}$ from \eqref{eq:env-cell} and then interacting the channel input with the interaction channel $\mc{F}_{AE\to B}$.
-Critically, each interaction channel $\mc{F}_{AE\to B}$ is independent of the message $m\in\mc{M}$.
+For such memory cells, a quantum reading protocol can be simulated by one in which every channel use is replaced by the encoder preparing the environment state $\theta^{x_i(m)}_{E}$ from \eqref{eq:env-cell} and then interacting the channel input with the interaction channel $\mc{F}_{B'E\to B}$.
+Critically, each interaction channel $\mc{F}_{B'E\to B}$ is independent of the message $m\in\mc{M}$.
 Let

 denote the environment state needed for the simulation of all $n$ of the channel uses in the quantum reading protocol.
 This leads to the translation of a general quantum reading protocol to one in which all of the rounds of adaptive channels can be delayed until the very end of the protocol, such that the resulting protocol is a non-adaptive quantum reading protocol.